ska3a4neg1/rainforest-integrations/README.md

    for all other problems.
 2. Edit `data/integrations.yml` to add your integration (including the appropriate values for `title` and `settings`).

-## Local setup

-1. Clone this repository
-2. `bundle install`
-3. You need to set the environment variable `INTEGRATION_SENTRY_DSN` (no default included due to the public nature of this project)
-4. `rails s`

 ## Contributing
 1. Fork it ( https://github.com/[my-github-username]/rainforest-integrations/fork )